LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 The Knowledge Base uses two types of algorithms to match a consumer's input to articles and return an appropriate article.

-First, an *exact match* search is performed.
-This checks the consumer's input against the title, summary, detail, intent qualifiers (if used), and tags in the articles.
-If an exact match is found, the article is returned.
+First, a text-to-text search is performed.
+The search algorithm checks the consumer's input against the title, summary, detail, intent qualifiers (if used), and tags in the articles.
+If a match is found, the article is returned.

-If an exact match isn't found, the Knowledge Base then uses *Natural Language Understanding (NLU)* algorithms to match the consumer input to articles.
+If a match isn't found using the text-to-text search, the Knowledge Base then uses Natural Language Understanding (NLU) algorithms to match the consumer input to articles.
 If it finds a match to a reasonable degree of certainty, it returns the article.
 The article attributes against which the NLU engine compares the consumer's input include:

 * Title
 * Intents (either the knowledge base's built-in intents or domain intents that are linked to the relevant article)